Rosalie241/SporeServer/README.md

    * Replacement server

 * SporeMods
-   * SporeRedirectTraffic
-     * Spore mod which redirects all network traffic
-   * SporeNewOpenSSL
+   * SporeServer
-     * Spore mod which replaces the OpenSSL version
+     * Spore mod which is required to connect to a SporeServer instance

 # Special Thanks
 * Emd (Discord)